GuilhermeBraz/customLinux-ubuntu/README.md

 - cal : display a calendar on the current month
 - anime(ani-cli) : view anime on terminal - [ani-cli repository](https://github.com/pystardust/ani-cli)
 - neo (neofetch) : cool specs display on terminal
-- batstat : display battery status on terminal
-- tldr : display a short summary of a command

 ## Useful commands